ipv6freely/down-list/README.md

 # DOWN-LIST

-Grabs list of currently down devices from Statseeker
+Grabs list of currently down devices from Statseeker.

 # Usage